The First TV

 The First, also called The First TV and stylized as The F1rst, is a conservative opinion and commentary network in the United States started in October 2019.
-It has five hosts; including Bill O'Reilly.
+It has five hosts, including Bill O'Reilly.

 History

 The First was launched in October 2019 on Pluto TV, a streaming platform owned by Paramount Global.
 It was started in partnership with Red Seat Ventures.
 It offers about 45 hours of original programming a week.
 In January 2023, The First was added to DirecTV, after it concurrently dropped Newsmax TV due to demands for carriage fees.

 Hosts

-The First launched with two hosts in October 2019, former combat veteran Jesse Kelly and former CIA analyst Buck Sexton.
-In January 2020, the network added California-based talk radio host Mike Slater and conservative female talk radio host Dana Loesch.
+The First launched with two hosts in October 2019, combat veteran Jesse Kelly and former CIA analyst Buck Sexton.
+In January 2020, the network added California-based talk radio host Mike Slater and Dana Loesch.
 On June 1, 2020, the network announced that Bill O'Reilly was joining the network with his show No Spin News.
 He began the online show in 2017 after being fired from Fox News Channel, in the wake of The New York Times publishing details of six sexual misconduct lawsuits O'Reilly had settled.
+Former OANN host, CPAC speaker, and conservative podcaster Liz Wheeler was added to the network in January 2023.

+Josh Hammer hosts America on Trial with Josh Hammer, a legal podcast primarily focused on the 2024 United States presidential election.

+Mike Baker hosts a podcast called The President's Daily Brief.